grpc-ecosystem/grpc-gateway/README.md

    1. Using the default mapping

-   This requires no additional modification to the `.proto` file, but does require enabling a specific option when executing the plugin.
+   This requires no additional modification to the `.proto` file but does require enabling a specific option when executing the plugin.
    The `generate_unbound_methods` should be enabled.

    Here's what a `protoc` execution might look like with this option enabled: